 “Look.
 I guess it’s possible that I am resposible for [the thing].
 And if I am, then I’m sorry.
 Really, really sorry!”

-Rather than accept this momentous opportunity for progress, Jack insists on conceptual analysis.
+Rather than accept this momentous opportunity for progress, Jack goes philosophical.

 It seems like Jack has made a mistake here.
 It is understandable that Jack might not be fully satisfied with Diane’s apology.
 Conditional apologies often feel unsatisfying.
 But — given Jack and Diane’s history — Diane’s gesture is a rare opportunity for a breakthrough.
 If Jack cares at all about making progress with Diane, then the first thing Jack should do is acknowledge and appreciate Diane’s gesture.
 Sorting out Jack’s thoughts and feelings about apologies can wait; the breakthrough probably can’t.